 No woman, when she is young and naive and fantasizing about her future wedding — even a woman (like me) who claims she has never and would never fantasize about stuff like her wedding — imagines marrying someone who's been married before.
 The divorced guy is simply not the groom she pictures.

 Second marriages are a tricky business.
 The baggage can be major and multilayered.
 I dated Ron, my now-husband, throughout his entire arduous two-year divorce process; I was with him when he flung his first wedding ring into the Hudson River (because what else do you do with it?).
 He has two kids who are now my step kids and an ex-wife who is a big part of their lives and, therefore, ours.
-It's complicated and sometimes frustrating, however I believe it's made our marriage extra strong and special.
+It's complicated and sometimes frustrating, however, I believe it's made our marriage extra strong and special.

 But let's back up a bit, to the day we got engaged.
 As we were driving back from the beach where he had just proposed, Ron turned to me and quietly said, "I have to tell you: I am so excited to be marrying you, but I'm not so excited about the wedding."
 I had spent the car ride calling my parents, texting my friends, sobbing sloppily about the fact that I, 39 years into my life, had finally found someone who made me happy beyond words.
 I went from elated to deflated.
 But I wasn't surprised.
-Ron had taken his first commitment seriously, and despite the general consensus from both sides that the marriage wasn't meant to be, he felt hypocritical about making a second commitment, with a second round of pomp and circumstance, in front of some of the same people.
+Ron had taken his first commitment seriously, and despite the general consensus from both sides that the marriage wasn't meant to be, he felt hypocritical about making a second commitment, with the second round of pomp and circumstance, in front of some of the same people.
 A hard truth to swallow, sure.
 But to me, his hesitancy (and openness about it) was further proof that he would make a solid and honorable husband.

 It turns out that planning a second wedding is a great training ground for a second marriage.
-No matter how hard you try to push it aside, the specter of the first event — and, by extension, the first marriage and first wife — hovers above you throughout the process.
+No matter how hard you try to push it aside, the specter of the first event — and, by extension, the first marriage, and first wife — hovers above you throughout the process.
 The discussions and decisions are different, the emotions are knotty, and, yes, it can be awkward.
 I'd venture to say it all feels less pure.
 But as I learned over the eight months from engagement day to Big Day, planning your first wedding with a previously married partner can also be surprisingly awesome.
 Here's what I mean: